cuberhaus/MD/README.md

 - slides/: This directory contains slides related to the project given in class.

 - reports/: This directory contains reports generated from the project, such as papers, presentations, and other documents.
 Each subdirectory within this directory could correspond to a specific project deliverable or milestone, such as D1 for the first project deliverable, D2 for the second, and so on.

+- misc/ or other/: This directory contains files or resources that do not fit into any of the other existing directories in the project repository.
+The contents of the "misc" folder may be unrelated to the main goals or components of the project, but they may still be useful or relevant to the project.
+Examples of files or resources that may be stored in a "misc" folder include temporary files or backups, files used for testing or experimentation, or documentation or resources related to the project, but not directly used by any of the other directories.
+By keeping these files organized in a separate directory, it helps to keep the other directories clean and focused on the main objectives of the project.

 - README.md: This file contains a brief description of the project, its goals, and its outcomes.